UltraSeP: Sequence-aware Pre-training for Echocardiography Probe Movement Guidance: Dataset and method

 During fine-tuning, the historical sequence sampling protocol remains consistent with pre-training.
 In unidirectional protocol, when predicting the movement from $ I_{t_L} $ to standard planes with timestamp $ t > t_L $, the historical sequence is sampled from $ t \leq t_L $.
 Similarly, for standard planes with timestamp $ t < t_L $, the sequence is segmentally sampled from $ t \geq t_L $.
 In bidirectional protocol, during training, the sampling process is the same as pre-training.
 During evaluation, when predicting the movement from $ I_{t_L} $ to a specific standard plane, both the labeled standard plane and samples with similar visual features which are identified using a standard plane classifier are removed from the scan.
 By filtering out these samples, information leakage during evaluation can be avoided.
+Otherwise, if the target plane is present in the sequence, its known pose would allow direct derivation of the action, undermining the evaluation of the model’s true capability.
 The historical sequence is then segmentally sampled from the remaining instances inside the scan.
 Importantly, during evaluation, for both unidirectional and bidirectional protocols, the step-2 of segmental sampling (\cref{fig5:sampling}) is replaced with a fixed strategy that selects the sample at the center of each segment, thereby avoiding the introduction of randomness into the validation process.